dmbarbour/awelon/doc/SpatialTemporal.md

 I want ABC to have spatial-temporal concepts 'built in', but at the moment I don't have a good way to express this in a bytecode.
 The issue seems to be:

 * time and space coordinates shouldn't be directly exposed to ABC code.
-This must be privileged information (capabilities only) since code that behaves dependent upon where or when it runs raises many security concerns.
+Any information about 'absolute' locations must be privileged information (accessible via capabilities only).
+Code whose behavior depends upon where or when it runs raises many security concerns.

 * movement between spaces should always be an explicit effect.
 In some cases, it is subject to failure.
 In other cases, it should be controlled so we can model isolation or confinement (e.g. by creating a 'new sealed space' with relevant goto and return-from operators, and compute a block within this space).

 * logical synchronization for operator seems relatively awkward to understand as a concrete behavior (within ABC's philosophy), especially for merge ( `M :: (a + a') * e → a * e`).

+Implicit synchronization seems problematic for block expiration, but it might not be; it would be worthwhile to determine this.

 Ultimately, I'm left with only a couple temporal operators that make sense as ambient authorities: 'delay' and 'expire'.